derhuerst/find-hafas-data-in-another-hafas/readme.md

 const dbHafas = createDbHafas('find-db-hafas-leg-in-another-hafas example')
 const dbEndpoint = {
-	// The client name should be URL-safe & stable, it will be used to compute
+	// The endpoint name should be URL-safe & stable, it will be used to compute
 	// IDs to be matched against other IDs.
-	clientName: 'db',
+	endpointName: 'db',
-	hafas: dbHafas,
+	client: dbHafas,
 	normalizeStopName: normalizeName,
 	normalizeLineName: normalizeName,
 }

 const vbbHafas = createVbbHafas('find-db-hafas-leg-in-another-hafas example')
 const vbbEndpoint = {
-	clientName: 'vbb',
+	endpointName: 'vbb',
-	hafas: vbbHafas,
+	client: vbbHafas,
 	normalizeStopName: normalizeName,
 	normalizeLineName: normalizedName,
 }